kellyd7/kickstart-analysis/README.md

 	45000 to 49999
 	Greater than 50000

-I then used the countifs() function to populate the "Number Successful," "Number Failed," and "Number Canceled" columns, based on the project "outcome," the "goal" amount using the goal ranges shown above.
+I then used the countifs() function to populate the "Number Successful," "Number Failed," and "Number Canceled" columns, based on the project "outcome", "subcategory" set to plays, and the "goal" amount using the goal ranges shown above.
 Next, I used the sum() function to populate the total number of projects in the "Total project" column.
 Finally, I calculated the "Percentage Successful" by dividing "Number Successful" column by the "Total Projects".
 I repeated this calculation for the "Percentage Failed" and "Percentage Canceled" columns by using the "Number Failed" and "Number Canceled" columns respectively.
 To visualize this data, I highlighted the completed table and inserted a line chart titled, [Outcomes based on Goal](https://github.com/kellyd7/kickstart-analysis/blob/main/Resources/Outcomes_vs_Goals.png).

 ### Challenges and Difficulties Encountered